dvajs/dva/docs/guide/getting-started.md

 ## Defining Routes

-We have to write an application to display the product list first.
-The first step is to create a route that can be thought of as a different page that makes up the application.
+We need to write an application to display a product list.
+The first step is to create a route that can be thought of as one of the pages that make up the application.

-New route component `routes/Products.js`, the content is as follows：
+Create a route component `routes/Products.js`, the content is as follows：

 ```javascript
 import React from 'react';